sf-wdi-35/Introduction-to-DevTools/README.md

 ![](http://jsforcats.com/images/console-variables.gif)
 [image source](http://jsforcats.com/)

-#### It's your turn!
+#### It's your turn now!

-Spend a few minutes and go through [Command Line API Reference](https://developers.google.com/web/tools/chrome-devtools/console/command-line-reference) and learn how to use console and interact with DOM.
+Spend a few minutes and go through [Command Line API Reference](https://developers.google.com/web/tools/chrome-devtools/console/command-line-reference) and learn how to use console api and interact with DOM.

 Going back to google.com, let's open the console: